gvwilson/closure/intro/index.md

     -   So find out what those rules are and make sure you stay within them
 -   If you don't know if there is a policy or not, *ask someone*
     -   Look for an [Open Source Program Office][ospo] (OSPO) or intellectual property (IP) office
--   Here and elsewhere, use email rather than chat or video calls to create a record
+-   Here and elsewhere, use email rather than chat or video calls so that you have a record
+    -   Your memory isn't perfect (particularly under difficult circumstances)
+    -   And unfortunately, people may change their minds about what they said, meant, or promised

 <div class="callout" markdown="1">